ecekpo/LEADERBOARD/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
-  LEADERBOARD
+# LEADERBOARD

-> Description the project.
 This is a JavaScript project for the Leaderboard list app, using webpack and ES6 features, notably modules.
 It develop as a first working version of the app following a wireframe, but without styling - and it is only focus on functionality.

 ## Built With